jamf/Setup-Manager/ConfigurationProfile.md

 ## Network Connectivity

 Setup Manager can check and display the network status and connectivity to a list of hosts.
+You can read [the details on how to configure this here](Docs/Network.md).

 ## Localization